Samsung Galaxy S9, Plus Interiors Reveal Issues Involving Blurry Photos & Similarities To S8 Specs

 A recent teardown of the Samsung Galaxy S9 Plus has revealed a few of the issues that owners may have with the new smartphone.
-One of those involves sometimes blurry images when the camera is used in low-light situations.
+One of those involves the occasionally blurry image when the camera is used in low-light situations.
 A few other issues are pointed out, but only once the smartphone is opened up to reveal the true “guts” of the gadget.
 Here are details about the latest findings on Samsung’s new smartphone.

 As previously reported at the Inquisitr, the new S9+ model of the Samsung phone features a dual-lens camera and a 2x optical zoom, which some might say would make it one of the best camera phones on the market today.
 However, a recent reveal of what’s actually inside the smartphone as far as the technology goes might suggest otherwise.